kubragonulal/kubragonulal/README.md

 <b>👋 Hello!</b>

-I am Kübra Gönülal, a Junior Frontend Developer with skills in creating stylish and modern user interfaces.
+I'm Kübra Gönülal, a Junior Frontend Developer with skills in creating stylish and modern user interfaces.
 I really enjoy designing interfaces.
 My goal is to constantly improve my skills and contribute to meaningful projects that make a difference.

 <h2><b>Skills and Technologies</b></h2>
 JavaScript and TypeScript: Creating dynamic, type-safe applications